 Research in the Natural Areas

-The Division of Natural Areas encourages researchers, both students and professional, to consider Maywoods, Lilley Cornett Woods, and Taylor Fork for your research, all forms of art, and other non-research projects.
-There are a wide variety of research and support opportunities at each of the natural areas.
+The Division of Natural Areas encourages researchers and scholars, both students and professional, to consider Maywoods, Lilley Cornett Woods, and Taylor Fork for your research, all forms of art, and other non-research projects.
+There are a wide variety of support opportunities and facilities at each of our Natural Areas.
 For more information, contact the Director, Dr. Stephen Richter.

 Funding for EKU and non-EKU student research, all forms of art, and other non-research projects at any of the three natural areas is available through the Student Grant-in-Aid Program.

 In order to conduct research at any of the sites, a proposal must be submitted, prior to the research, to the Director.
 If the research requires the collection of living or nonliving specimens, the proposal should state this.
 If approved, a collecting permit will be issued with specific guidelines regarding collection and deposition of specimens.
 Otherwise, collection of living and nonliving specimens is prohibited.

 In the proposal, include the following: